rougier/numpy-100/README.rst

     print(Z)

 #.
-Consider two random array A anb B, check if they are equal.
+Consider two random array A anb B, check if they are equal  (★★☆☆☆)

    .. code-block:: python